gjr80/weewx-aurora/readme.txt

 	where $DOWNLOAD_ROOT is the path to the directory where the Aurora driver extension is to be downloaded.

-2. Stop weeWX if it is running:
+2. Stop WeeWX if it is running:

     $ sudo /etc/init.d/weewx stop